Moutasim02/WeBeMailing/README.md

 Email, caption ideas, etc…) By this, we can use full stack development as students and learn how to integrate all the components.

+This is a partial implementation and is meant for education purposes only.

+## Contributors
+- Moutasim El Ayoubi
+- Mohammad Qasem
+- Fares Al Areefi